Kappa-Dev/KappaTools/docs/tutorial.rst

 .. note::

   To make a rule trigger more often, one can increase the abundance of its LHS, and/or increase the rule's rate.
-Likewise, time-scale separations are determined by activity, not by the raw rate or raw LHS abundance.
-E.g. a rule with a large rate, but a rare LHS, may still be triggered rarely.
+E.g. a rule with a large rate, but a rare LHS, may still be triggered rarely, depending on the overall activity of the system.

 Rule Rates
 ----------